Lake Davenport Sailing Club

 Article II — Duration

-This corporation shall come into existence upon the issuance of a Certificate of Incorporation by the Secretary of State of the State of Iowa, and its existence shall continue perpetually thereafter unless sooner dissolved, which may be done at any regular or special meeting of the membership by a vote of a majority of the then members whose dues are fully paid and are in good standing.
+This corporation shall come into existence upon the issuance of a Certificate of Incorporation by the Secretary of State of Iowa, and its existence shall continue perpetually thereafter unless dissolved at any regular or special meeting by a majority vote of members whose dues are fully paid and in good standing.

-The principal office of the corporation shall be located at the foot of Mound Street in the City of Davenport, Scott County, Iowa, and the name of its initial registered agent at said address is W. B. Sebern.
+The principal office of the corporation shall be located at the foot of Mound Street in the City of Davenport, Scott County, Iowa.

 Article IV — Purpose

-This corporation is formed for recreational and athletic purposes under the provisions of Chapter 504 of the 1950 Code of Iowa, and in carrying out such purposes, it shall have the powers normally possessed by corporations formed under such Chapter, including the power to acquire, own or sell property of all kind and character, and to borrow money and to receive funds, and to administer and apply the income and principal from funds received or property owned for the purposes of this corporation, including the promotion and development of sailing and the use of sailboats as a recreational and athletic sport or activity.
+This corporation is formed for recreational and athletic purposes under Chapter 504 of the 1950 Code of Iowa, including the power to acquire, own or sell property, borrow money, receive funds, and administer income for the promotion and development of sailing as a recreational and athletic activity.

 No part of the corporation's assets or income shall inure to the benefit of any Director, officer or member, and the corporation shall not carry on any propaganda or otherwise attempt to influence legislation.